GCN-PHI/Prediction/README.md

 - Pickle
 - Joblib

-The libraries shown below are installed automatically by the code using Pip:
+The libraries shown below are installed automatically by the code using Pip3:
 - StellarGraph
 - Interpret
 - SentencePiece